ebadi/investment-resources/README.md

 - The Snowball: Warren Buffett and the Business of Life by Alice Schroeder
 - Poor Charlie's Almanack: The Wit and Wisdom of Charles T. Munger by Peter D. Kaufman
 - Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts by Annie Duke
-- Fortunes in Special Situations in the Stock Market: The Authorized Edition by Maurece Schiller
+- Fortunes in Special Situations in the Stock Market by Maurece Schiller
 - The Little Book of Common Sense Investing by John C. Bogle
 - A Mathematician Plays The Stock Market by John Allen Paulos
-- Positional Option Trading: An Advanced Guide (Wiley Trading) by Euan Sinclair
+- Positional Option Trading: An Advanced Guide by Euan Sinclair
 - The Big Short by Michael Lewis
 - Distress Investing: Principles and Technique by Whitman
-- Applied Corporate Finance, Fourth Edition 4th Edition by Aswath Damodaran (Aut
+- Applied Corporate Finance by Aswath Damodaran